sakith71/StudentManagementSystem/README.md

 ## Contact
-If you have any questions or suggestions, feel free to reach out at [sakiththewmika71@gmail.com](mailto:sakiththewmika71@gmail.com).
+If you have any questions or feedback, feel free to reach out at [email me](mailto:sakiththewmika71@gmail.com).